 16. LEFT YOUR VALUABLE ITEMS IN THE HOTEL ROOM

-When you leave your hotel room keep the valuable items like original passport, documents safely in the hotel room.
+When you leave your hotel room keep the valuable items like your original passport, and documents safely in the hotel room.

 Just carry photocopies or pictures of documents with you while going out.